abeleinin/Metal-Puzzles/README.md

 **Note:** The `source` string below is the body of your Metal kernel, the function signature will be automatically generated for you.
 Below you'll notice the `input_names` and `output_names` parameters.
 These define the parameters for your Metal kernel.

-To print out the generated Metal kernel set the environment variable `VERBOSE=1`.
+**Tip:** If you need a tool for debugging your Kernel read the [Metal Debugger](#metal-debugger) section below.
+Also, you can print out the generated Metal kernel by setting the environment variable `VERBOSE=1`.

 ```python
 def map_spec(a: mx.array):